omkarcloud/google-maps-scraper/README.md

 Let's see when to use which strategy:

 **Fast:**
-- Get results in 1 minute, usually 120+ results/city.
+- Get results quickly in 1 minute and 3 seconds, usually with 120+ results per city.
 - **When to use:**
   - You need to get full country results in 1-2 days.